francoisblarel/techday-ddd-workshop/exercices/exercice-1.md

   - `title`: string
   - `instrument`: string (for simplicity, we use a string to represent the instrument)
   - `price`: BigDecimal
+  - `owner`: MusicianId (a reference to a musician)
-  - currency: Currency
+  - `currency`: Currency
   - `status`: AVAILABLE | SOLD_OUT (enum)

-As we don't want the Ad to be in an invalid state, make sure that the properties are set through the constructor and are immutable.
+As we don't want the Ad to be in an invalid state, make sure that the properties are set through the constructor and the class does not expose any public setters.

 ### 2. Add the sell method